ybchen97/filler_detection/README.md

 ## Projected timeline
 ### Week 8
 - IMPORTANT: Download the google speech dataset, unzip it into the root folder, rename the folder as `google_dataset`.
-- [ ] Reading and understanding notebook
+- [x] Reading and understanding notebook
-- [ ] Record Filler Words
+- [x] Record Filler Words
-- [ ] Project Name
+- [x] Project Name
-- [ ] Data pre-processing (ref. section 1.1 - section 1.2 of notebook)
+- [x] Data pre-processing (ref. section 1.1 - section 1.2 of notebook)
 	- separating data into 3 sets, positive, negative, background, each represented by a list.
 	- Splitting spectogram into discrete timestamps
-- [ ] Data synthesizing (ref. section 1.3 of notebook)
+- [x] Data synthesizing (ref. section 1.3 of notebook)
 	- Overlaying positive, negative and background audio clips

-### Week 9+ (KIV)
+### Week 9
-1. Model building & testing
-	- Splitting of dataset into training and validation datasets
-2. Find resources
+- [ ] 1.4 and 1.5
+    - Loading all negative data
+    - Creating large enough dataset
+    - Storing our data in remote
+- [ ] Training of model
     - GPU
-3. Reiterate minimum viable product (MVP)

 ## FAQ